njaard/sonnerie/README.md

 one replaces the entire database, which requires reading and rewriting the entire database.
 A minor one replaces all of the transaction files with a single new transaction file.
-This is a lot faster because it requires only reading and rewriting the contents the transaction files and not the `main` file.
+This is a lot faster because it requires only reading and rewriting the contents of the transaction files and not the `main` file.

 A major compaction is accomplished with: